 |South Australia||No. of Marriages||% Change from Previous Year|

 |Western Australia||No. of Marriages||% Change from Previous Year|

 |Northern Territory||No. of Marriages||% Change from Previous Year|

 Australian Capital Territory

 Same-sex marriage in Australia has been trending downward since 2018.
-The line chart below shows that the number of same-sex married couples has decreased significantly between 2018 and 2020.
+The line chart below shows that the number of same-sex married couples decreased significantly between 2018 and 2020.

 As shown in the chart, more female same-sex couples are getting married than male same-sex couples.
 However, both groups have seen a decrease in the number of married couples.

 In both groups, over 97% of marriages were conducted by civil celebrants, which is even higher than in other married demographics.